Lucy Hale: Career

-2003–2009: Early roles
+2003–2009: Early roles and recognition

 In 2003, Hale first appeared on television as a contestant in the Fox reality show American Juniors.
 On July 30, 2003, Hale finished in fourth place and became part of a group of the same name formed of the top 5 finishers (Chauncey Matthews, Danielle White and Tori & Taylor Thompson).
 The group disbanded in 2005, after their self-titled studio album's lackluster sales.

 Hale moved to Los Angeles at age 15 in the hopes of getting a record deal.
 Shortly after, she started auditioning for acting roles and received a minor role on Drake & Josh and guest roles on shows such as Ned's Declassified School Survival Guide, The O.C., and How I Met Your Mother.
-She appeared in two episodes of the Disney Channel show Wizards of Waverly Place.
+She appeared as Miranda Hampson in two episodes of the Disney Channel show Wizards of Waverly Place.

 In 2007, Hale appeared in NBC's short-lived series Bionic Woman.
 Hale plays Becca Sommers, the younger sister of the title character Jaime Sommers (played by Michelle Ryan).
 The character was originally portrayed by Mae Whitman in the unaired pilot episode, after which Whitman departed the series.

 In August 2008, Hale made her film debut in The Sisterhood of the Traveling Pants 2 portraying Effie Kaligaris, the younger sister of Lena Kaligaris (played by Alexis Bledel).
 Hale then appeared in The CW series Privileged as Rose Baker, with co-stars Ashley Newbrough and JoAnna Garcia.
 She starred in the Lifetime television film Sorority Wars.